ericdfields/modal_problem/README.md

 # If you were to critique your code, what would you have to say about it?

 While my code is knowingly sussinct, it's not unreadable.
-Some more inline comments would be helpful.
+Some JSdoc-style comments would help us understand what's going on.